j5py/gladia-home-assignment/README.md

 Good Day,

-Thank you for reaching out to us.
-We appreciate your inquiry.
+Thank you for contacting support.
+I'm here to help you with your issue.

 This is the expected behavior of the Gladia API for performance reasons.
 Currently, the API has [limitations](https://docs.gladia.io/chapters/limits-and-specifications/pages/supported-formats#gladia-api-current-limitations) of **135 minutes** and **500 MB** in size, but we provide you with a few [tools for splitting audio files](https://docs.gladia.io/chapters/limits-and-specifications/pages/supported-formats#splitting-oversize-audio-files).
 You need to initiate the setup of one of these tools based on your environment.
 Please do not hesitate to confirm when it is resolved, or reach out if you encounter any issues with the configuration.